nathan-gs/nathan-gs.github.com/_posts/2023-12-09-adding-helper-functions-to-nixos.md

 categories:
 tags:
  - NixOS
+excerpt: >
+    In my HomeAssistant setup, I rely on NixOS to streamline configuration management.
+To enhance the efficiency of writing Home Assistant YAML files, I sought a way to integrate custom helper functions seamlessly.
+My objective was to include 'ha' as an argument at the beginning of my configuration files, allowing for a more modular and organized setup.

+    My goal is to be able to include `ha` as argument at the top of my file:
+    ```nix
+    { config, lib, pkgs, ha, ... }:
+    ```

 ---

 In my HomeAssistant setup, I rely on NixOS to streamline configuration management.
 To enhance the efficiency of writing Home Assistant YAML files, I sought a way to integrate custom helper functions seamlessly.
 My objective was to include 'ha' as an argument at the beginning of my configuration files, allowing for a more modular and organized setup.